 Parents of children in our Nursery and Reception are invited to take part in a workshop to learn about how we teach phonics in order for them to support their child at home with their reading.
 Reading with you child every day hugely improves their reading success and this is something we actively encourage at Newburgh.

-Each March we take part in World Book Day celebrations, we also have an annual reading challenge as well as 'Newsburgh News' in which the children can report on their own news.
+Each March we take part in World Book Day celebrations, we also have a variety of fun reading challenges (class diaries and teddies).

 Through daily lessons, children learn the essentials of English language such as phonics, spelling, grammar, punctuation and sentence construction, together with the skills to help shape and organise texts.
 However, English is not taught as a discrete lesson, but as part of our creative approach to learning.
 In this way, learning is fun, memorable and purposeful.
 Each year group has a different topic for each term and fiction and non-fiction work is linked to this topic area.

 At Newburgh, children are taught to listen well, speak clearly, read enthusiastically and write effectively for a wide range of purposes and audiences.
 Children are supported and encouraged as they learn to express themselves creatively and imaginatively on their way to becoming enthusiastic and independent learners.
-A variety of reading schemes are used in school.
+A variety of reading schemes are used in school to provide early readers with phonetically decodable books to start them on their reading journey.
 The main schemes are Oxford Reading Tree, Songbirds, Floppy's Phonics and Rigby Star.
 Phonics is delivered through the 'Letters and Sounds' scheme.